micahscopes/animorphism/README.md

 # Animorphism
-This is a play on the idea of isomorphism and the Animorphs books, which I read when I was a little kid.
-I wanted something to quickly map some data from one library to another, transform it, then map it back without having to worry about redundant code.
+This is a play on the idea of (iso)morphism and Animorphs.
+I wanted something to quickly map some data from one library to another, transform it, then map it back without having to worry about redundant code messes.

 Setup:
 ```javascript